not-timid/a0/README.md

 16. `static-server --version`, or globally install this handy NPM module
 17. `static-server` and check that http://localhost:9080 works ok
 18. Control-C and `mv a0 docs` ready for GitHub Pages to deploy
+19. `touch docs/.nojekyll` so that GitHub Pages dows not ignore the underscore-prefixed folder 'docs/_next/'

 ---